OllieBoyne/sslap/README.md

 ## Notes

+- A matrix passed into from_matrix requires positive values only, and -1 indicates invalid values.
+- If the matrix is sufficiently large (experiments show N > 120k), auction_solve may crash unexpectedly.
+To avoid this, pass in the argument `cardinality_check=False` to auction_solve

 [1] Bertsekas, D. [A Distributed Algorithm for the Assignment Problem](https://www.mit.edu/~dimitrib/Orig_Auction.pdf) (1979)

 [2] Hopcroft J. Karp, R. An n^(5/2) algorithm for maximum matchings in bipartite graphs (1973)

-- A matrix passed into from_matrix requires positive values only, and -1 indicates invalid values.